durgeshpushpakar/textUtils/README.md

 #### 2. change to lowercase

 ### this app also shows the average reading time and text summary details like number of words and letters
+### this app also has enable Dark mode functionality and all this features without reloading the page
 #### This project is deployed here - https://durgeshpushpakar.github.io/textUtils/